 I mostly meter for the face, allowing the camera to overexpose slightly.
 This lifts the shadow areas (which is the area where most camera noise will be present) but in doing so it can burn out much of the highlight detail, the details of the dress for example.
 When processing in Adobe Lightroom I use the Highlight Recovery slider to make any global adjustments to the highlight areas, but I’m always careful with this as overuse can make the image look flat and dull.

-Here are the settings for my custom Highlight Paramedic brush
+Here are the settings for my custom Highlight Recovery brush

-Here are the settings for my custom Shadow Paramedic brush
+Here are the settings for my custom Shadow Recovery brush